voidfiles/rachelbublitz.com/content/blog/2021-05-24-burst-selected-for-the-road-theatre-summer-playwrights-festival.md

 *BURST* will be performed on the final day of the festival, Sunday, August 1st at 2pm (PST). *BURST* will be directed by Christina Carlisi, with the acting talents of Allison Blaize (Sarah), Paris Perrault (Weaver), and Samantha Tan (Alexis).

 I cannot wait to dig into this play again, I feel so lucky to have a brand new set of artists to play with, and that the play will be heard by a whole new audience!
 It's also really special to be working with The Road Theatre again.
-In 2019 they did a reading of [*RIPPED*](https://newplayexchange.org/plays/70552/ripped), and it was a special experience from the beginning to the end.
+In 2019 they did a reading of [*RIPPED*](https://newplayexchange.org/plays/70552/ripped), and it was a fantastic experience from the beginning to the end.

 More to come, as we get closer.
 For now mark off that first day of August for some good ol' online theater!